kevincjackson/Notes/c.md

 ```

 ## Protocol
+The protocol declares the return type and input types (without the function definition).
 A protocol is a *heads_up* for the compiler.
 It's required if you want to use a function before its definition.
-The protocol declares the return type and input types.
 ```c
 // This is a protocol
 int square(int n);